-^{a}This concentration is the maximum value of the fluid in the corresponding component.
+^aThis concentration is the maximum value of the fluid in the corresponding component.

-^{b}It is assumed that the coefficient of 1/1,000 is applied for activity of 16N.
+^{b}It is assumed that the coefficient of 1/1,000 is applied for activity of 16N only, as for tritium and some other isotopes in ESPN.
 Activity of 17N isotope is included without reduction coefficient.